');

 About New Haven, IL

-New Haven is a small community in Illinois with a population of 528 residents.
-The median household income is $33,977 per year, which is below the national average.
-The median age in New Haven is 39.7 years.
+New Haven is a small community located in Illinois with a population of 528 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $33,977 per year, which is 55% below the national median of $75,149.
+The median age of 39.7 years is close to the US median age of 38.9 years.

 How New Haven Ranks in Illinois